South Carolina Solar Panel Cost & Incentives

 Solar Panels for Home in South Carolina: Overview

-South Carolina stands out in the Southeast as one of the few states that still offers a meaningful state solar tax credit.
-The 25% state credit — capped at $3,500 per year but carryable forward for up to 10 years — makes it one of the more attractive states for residential solar, even after the federal 30% ITC expired in December 2025.
+South Carolina is one of the few states in the Southeast that still offers a meaningful state solar tax credit.
+The 25% credit, capped at $3,500 per year but carryable forward for up to 10 years, makes SC one of the more attractive places to install residential solar even after the federal 30% ITC expired in December 2025.

-The state's Energy Freedom Act (Act 236, signed in 2019) was a turning point for distributed solar in South Carolina.
-It established net metering rights, clarified solar leasing rules, and set the foundation for growth.
-Duke Energy Carolinas and Dominion Energy South Carolina are the two primary utilities, and both now have well-established solar interconnection processes.
+The Energy Freedom Act (Act 236, signed in 2019) was the turning point for distributed solar here.
+It established net metering rights, clarified the rules around solar leasing, and gave the market enough certainty to actually scale.
+Duke Energy Carolinas and Dominion Energy South Carolina are the two primary utilities, and both have well-established solar interconnection processes at this point.

-South Carolina's solar market has grown dramatically over the past decade — installed capacity has increased roughly tenfold.
-The combination of the state tax credit, strong sunshine, property/sales tax exemptions, and retail-rate net metering creates a compelling financial picture that's hard to find in other southeastern states.
+South Carolina's installed solar capacity has grown roughly tenfold over the past decade.
+The state tax credit, strong sunshine, property and sales tax exemptions, and retail-rate net metering combine into a financial picture that's hard to find in other southeastern states.

 South Carolina Solar at a Glance